🕹️ Work With YouTube In SmarterQueue

 YouTube Post Requirements

-To ensure your YouTube Shorts publish successfully, your posts must meet the following platform requirements:
+To ensure your YouTube videos publish successfully, your posts must meet the following platform requirements:

 Captions